ishanpqr/DMSC-Spring-2021/2021-05-16-Final-Project.md

    -**Walls**: This is done with 4 T/F variables corresponding to each side of a room.
 For example if the         North side variable is marked as True then there will be a wall on the the North sid of the room.

-   -**Background Tile**: I have three images that serve as background tiles
+   -**Background Tile**: I have three images that serve as background tiles.
+Each time a room is created         one of those images is randomly chosen to be the background tile.
+This tile represents the terrain of       the dungeon room.